vondoRishi/4-RNA-seq/README.md

  ## Counting
 *__[htseq-count](https://htseq.readthedocs.io/en/release_0.11.1/count.html)__
-\[ STAR can also give count values of htseq-count’s default parameter ]
+\[ STAR can also give count values of htseq-count’s default parameter but htseq-count will be used separately]
+	Confirm the parameters in file 4-rna-seq.config
+	+ "stranded" depending upon the library type
-  + Set path to GTF file and the parameter "stranded" in 4-rna-seq.config file
+	+ "gene_annotation" path to gtf file

   Input: star_output
   Execution:
   ```bash